monero-classic-lab/monero-classic-v1/README.md

 If you already have a repo cloned, initialize and update:

-`$ cd monero && git submodule init && git submodule update`
+`$ cd monero-classic-v1 && git submodule init && git submodule update`

 ### Build instructions